lorin1999/pet/containers/containers.md

 ![image](containers.jpg)

 Containers and the intuitive way of working with them are one of the features of Python that can make you productive with the language right from the start.
-They are also an integral part of the internal language mechanics, so understanding them is essential tp understand how Python as a language ticks.
+They are also an integral part of the internal language mechanics.
+Understanding them is essential to understand how Python as a language ticks.

 ## What can I put in?